 Joseph Cohen is one of the three Founding Partners of Trilantic Europe.
 Prior to Trilantic Europe, Joe spent 20 years at Lehman Brothers, of which 13 years at Lehman Brothers Merchant Banking where he was the European Co-Head.
 He was also a member of the Lehman Brothers’ Investment Management Division’s European Operating Committee.
 Prior to that, he was a member of Lehman Brothers Corporate Finance team based in Paris, New York, and London.
 Joe is currently a director of Marex and YM&U. Joe holds a BSc in Economics from London School of Economics.

 Roger Nagioff is a founding partner of JRJ Group and has 35 years of operating and investing experience in the financial services and real estate industries.
 Prior to co-founding JRJ Group, he served in various senior executive positions within Lehman Brothers, holding leadership roles in a number of business lines in Europe and the United States.

 Mr Nagioff was Global Head of Fixed Income at Lehman Brothers, succeeding to the role from his previous position as Chief Operating Officer for Europe, and before that, as Co-Head of Global Equities.

 Mr Nagioff holds a BA in Law.

-Mr Richards holds a BA (Hons) in Classics from the University of Durham.
+Robert holds a MA in Law from the University of Oxford

 The Marex senior management team and the Board that oversees them is made up of individuals with incomparable experience in commodities and financial services.